Gastroenterology Tests and Procedures

 After the procedure

 The CT enterography procedure does not cause any lasting side effects, and needs no recovery time because it requires no incisions or sedation.
 You can resume your regular activities as soon as the procedure is completed.
+You may have nausea, diarrhea, and cramps for a little while after the test.

 A radiologist will review your test results and send them to your doctor.
 You will then have a follow-up phone call or visit with your doctor to discuss the results and next steps.